LONG MOUNTAIN BOOKS

 INTRODUCTION TO "FORCES OF NATURE" CONTINUES

-the man who derived his fortune from that mine.
-It is said that war is one stranger killing another stranger to benefit a third person who is a stranger to both.
-Thanks to this force of Nature, a sad reality of war is that people with the least usually sacrifice the most while people with the most sacrifice the least.
+who is a stranger to both.
+Thanks to this force of Nature, a sad reality of war is that people with the least usually sacrifice the

 More detail about “Forces of Nature” can be found in a detailed story outline and an “Author Interview”, both available upon request.